Noah-Drummer/CSC552-Project-3/README.md

 	-I have also given you three test scripts: cliA.sh, cliB.sh and cliC.sh.
 These test scripts are to be run on separate machines to test the server program.
 	-To run the test scripts type:
-		-sleep 2 && sh cliC.sh (on one machine)
+		-sleep 2 && sh cliC.sh (on one machine),
-		-sleep 1 && sh cliB.sh (on another machine)
+		-sleep 1 && sh cliB.sh (on another machine),
 		-sh cliA.sh (on the last machine)
 	-As long as you time these well, it should appear to simulate clients running the server and giving commands on 3 separate machines.
 	-I tried to set the server to give you options for when you want to close it based off the number of clients on the server, but I had issues